 Part 1: Installing PowerShell in an Online Environment

-If you are still launching the blue icon named “Windows PowerShell”, you are using technology from 2016. pwsh (PowerShell 7+) is the modern, open-source, and cross-platform evolution of PowerShell.
-It runs on Windows, Linux, and macOS, and it’s the future of PowerShell.
+If you are still launching the blue icon named “Windows PowerShell”, you are using the older Windows-only shell. pwsh (PowerShell 7+) is the current cross-platform version and is usually the better default for new scripts.

 Modern PowerShell runs side-by-side with the older Windows PowerShell, so you can safely install it without breaking legacy scripts.